Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note  that  --sort or  -J1  may  be  specified  to  produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use  memory  maps  to search files.
 By default, memory maps are used under certain conditions to improve performance.
 When  MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  unless  a  subpattern  of  PATTERN.
 Same as -e (?^PATTERN).
 Negative PATTERN matches are  essentially  removed before  any  other  patterns are matched.
 Note that longer pat- terns take precedence over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

-           --not  Specifies that the following one or more -e PATTERN  should  not match  selected  lines,  where  --not  -e PATTERN is the same as specifying -N '.*PATTERN.*' but  optimized  to  improve  perfor- mance.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

+           --not [-e] PATTERN
+                  Specifies that PATTERN should not match.
+Note that -e  A  --not -e  B  matches  lines with `A' or lines without a `B'.
+To match lines with `A' that have no `B', specify -e  A  --andnot  -e  B.
+                  Option  --stats  displays the search patterns applied.
+See also options --and, --andnot, and --bool.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Search only files whose filename extensions match the  specified